ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

-# Deploy a Subnet on Testnet
+# Deploy a Permissioned Subnet on Testnet

 :::note